Stability, corners, and other 2-dimensional shapes: Tame families and dense subsets

-where $w=w(u_1,\ldots,u_n)$ is a (group) word, belongs to $\mathcal F$. \item It is closed under finite Cartesian product, Boolean combinations, projections and permutations of the coordinates. \item Given an internal subset $Z$ of $G^n$ in $\mathcal F$, the internal set
+where $w=w(u_1,\ldots,u_n)$ is a (group) word, belongs to $\mathcal F_n$. \item $\mathcal F$ is closed under finite Cartesian products, Boolean combinations, projections and permutations of the coordinates. \item Given an internal subset $Z$ of $G^n$ in $\mathcal F_n$, the internal set